woocommerce/woocommerce/readme.txt

 == Changelog ==

+= 1.5.4 =
+* Feature - Allow external products to be a part of a grouped product.
+Button titles will be respected when displayed.

 = 1.5.3 - 29/03/2012 =
 * Feature - Debug/status page with some handy functions to resolve common issues
 * Feature - Control default catalog sort order from Catalog Settings